Posted July 27, 2018

 “As stewards, it is important NIMMSA members set realistic marine mammal viewing expectations and educate others on best marine mammal viewing practices.
 To help achieve this NIMMSA members are expected to follow the below marketing and social media guidelines.

-The North Island Marine Mammal Stewardship’s full code of conduct can be viewed at this link.
+The North Island Marine Mammal Stewardship’s full code of conduct can be accessed at this link.